MobilityData/mobility-feed-api/docs/GCP.md

 # Set up new GCP environment

-`All roads lead to Rome!`This quote is a reminder that there are multiple ways to get to the same final state.
+`All roads lead to Rome!` This quote is a reminder that there are multiple ways to get to the same final state.
 Take the following steps as a guidance and adapt them to your own local and organizational requirements.
-Fpr more information regarding Google Cloud Platform and terraform go to the [Official GCP Site](https://cloud.google.com/) and [Terraform Official Site](https://www.terraform.io/).
+For more information regarding Google Cloud Platform and terraform go to the [Official GCP Site](https://cloud.google.com/) and [Terraform Official Site](https://www.terraform.io/).

 ## Initial project and remote state set up